- Departments A-E

 - Sample Site Plan

-- - A 'how to' description and required forms for residential waterfront property owners and others seeking registration, lease and license to install a mooring buoy on state-owned aquatic lands.
+- State DNR Mooring Buoy Authorization and Application Information - A 'how to' description and required forms for residential waterfront property owners and others seeking registration, lease and license to install a mooring buoy on state-owned aquatic lands.

 - State Department of Fish & Wildlife